Berlin Hauptbahnhof: U-Bahn

 The U-Bahn tracks are served by the U5, running from Hauptbahnhof to Hönow via Alexanderplatz.
 It was opened on 8 August 2009 as line U55, a shuttle to Brandenburger Tor via Bundestag, the only intermediate station.
 This line was operated as a single-track shuttle, and only one of the two platform tracks was used, the other being behind a metal fence, mounted in the ground.
 Construction of a 2.2 km connection to line U5 commenced in April 2010 and opened to the public on 4 December 2020.
 In the long term it is planned to extend the U5 from the main station towards the west to Turmstraße and Jungfernheide.
 Due to lack of funds from the state of Berlin, the northwestern continuation is not expected in the near future.

 The underground station is in the second level of the main station, and east of the deep north–south train platforms (tracks 1–8).
 It has a central platform, which is covered with granite.
 To exit the platform are three stairs, an escalator and a lift.
 In addition, the station is equipped with tactile paving for accessibility.

 The platform hall has a length of 140 m, 11 m, in height and 19 m in width.
 The wall cladding consists of enamel plates which are decorated with photographs of the former Berlin head stations.
 Furthermore, colored lighting illuminates the ceiling space above the platform.

 Since it is the terminus of the U5, a short two-pronged branch railway was built to the north.
 One of the two sweeping tracks is located at a lockable manhole, through which the U-Bahn carriages can be replaced if necessary with a crane.

 Zoning for the underground line U11 under the Invalidenstraße is provided for at the station, but construction of this line has not yet commenced.

 Trams

 In 2009, the approval process was started to build a tram track connecting Hauptbahnhof to the existing tram network.
 After some legal hurdles by residents, construction started in the spring of 2011.
 On 14 December 2014, line M5 was extended from S Hackescher Markt to Hauptbahnhof.

 On 29 August 2015, lines M8 and M10 were also extended from S Nordbahnhof to Hauptbahnhof.

 In May 2023, the extension of the M10 line to Turmstraße U-Bahn station in the Moabit suburb, which had been planned since 2015 and has been under construction since 2021, was opened.
 It significantly improved the connection between the main railway station and the surrounding areas.

 Train services

-The station is served by the following services:
+In the 2026 timetable the following lines stop at the station: